SKKbySSK/coast_audio/packages/coast_audio/README.md

 ```

 If you want to read a mp3 or flac file, use the [coast_audio_miniaudio](https://github.com/SKKbySSK/coast_audio/tree/main/packages/coast_audio_miniaudio) package instead.\
-It has [MabAudioDecoder](https://github.com/SKKbySSK/coast_audio/blob/main/packages/coast_audio_miniaudio/lib/src/ma_bridge/mab_audio_decoder.dart) class to read audio data from the file.
+It has [MabAudioDecoder](https://github.com/SKKbySSK/coast_audio/blob/main/packages/coast_audio_miniaudio/lib/src/ma_bridge/mab_audio_decoder.dart) class to read audio data from files.

-Then, you can initialize the `DecoderNode` to supply audio data to your audio graph.
+Then, you can initialize the `DecoderNode` to decode audio data in real-time.